What information do we collect about you?

 LWC shares personal data with partners, suppliers and agencies that are essential to our business function and help us to deliver the products and services you require from us.
 These third parties include:

-- Venn Digital: a third-party agency who help us to manage and maintain the website infrastructure and ordering portal.
+- Venn Digital: a third-party agency who helps us to manage and maintain the website infrastructure and ordering portal.

 - Google Analytics: to collect details of how visitors are interacting with our site.
 We may also use collated information and statistics for the purposes of monitoring website usage in order to help us develop the website and our services.
 We may provide such collated information to third parties.
 These third parties include: Google Analytics and Venn Digital.
 These statistics will not include information that can be used to identify any individuals.